Immunity can be achieved

 VAERS is a safety program cosponsored by the FDA and the CDC; VAERS collects reports from individual patients who believe that they had an adverse event after a recent vaccination.
 Health care practitioners are also required to report certain events after vaccination and may report events even if they are unsure the events are vaccine-related.
 VAERS reports originate all across the country and provide a rapid assessment of potential safety issues.
 However, VAERS reports can show only temporal associations between vaccination and the suspected adverse event; they do not prove causation.
 Thus, VAERS reports must be further evaluated using other methods.
 One such method uses the VSD, which uses data from 9 large managed care organizations (MCOs) representing more than 9 million people.
 The data include vaccine administration (noted in the medical record as part of routine care), as well as subsequent medical history, including adverse events.
 Unlike VAERS, the VSD includes data from patients who have not received a given vaccine as well as those who have.
 As a result, the VSD can help distinguish actual adverse events from symptoms and disorders that occurred coincidentally after vaccination and thus determine the actual incidence of adverse events.

-Nonetheless, many parents remain concerned about the safety of childhood vaccines Effectiveness and Safety of Childhood Vaccination Vaccination has been profoundly effective in preventing serious disease (see Table: Case Rates of Some Diseases Preventable by Vaccines).
-Given their modest cost (particularly in comparison... read more and their possible adverse effects (particularly autism).
-These concerns, perpetuated on the Internet, have led some parents to not allow their children to be given some or all of the recommended vaccines (see Anti-Vaccination Movement Anti-Vaccination Movement Despite the rigorous vaccine safety systems in place in the US, some parents remain concerned about the safety of the childhood vaccines and immunization schedule.
-These concerns have led some... read more ).
+Nonetheless, many parents remain concerned about the safety of childhood vaccines Effectiveness and Safety of Childhood Vaccination and their possible adverse effects (particularly autism).
+These concerns, perpetuated on the Internet, have led some parents to not allow their children to be given some or all of the recommended vaccines (see Vaccine Hesitancy Vaccine Hesitancy ).
 As a result, outbreaks of diseases made uncommon by vaccination (eg, measles, pertussis) are becoming more common among unvaccinated children in North America and Europe.

-A possible connection between the combination measles-mumps-rubella vaccine and autism (see MMR vaccine and autism Measles-mumps-rubella (MMR) vaccine and autism Despite the rigorous vaccine safety systems in place in the US, some parents remain concerned about the safety of the childhood vaccines and immunization schedule.
-These concerns have led some... read more )
+A possible connection between the combination measles-mumps-rubella vaccine and autism (see MMR vaccine and autism Measles-mumps-rubella (MMR) vaccine Despite the rigorous vaccine safety systems in place in the US, some parents remain concerned about the safety of the use and schedule of vaccines in children.
+These concerns have led some parents... read more )

-The possibility that thimerosal might cause autism (thimerosal is a mercury-based preservative used in some vaccines—see Thimerosal and autism Thimerosal and autism Despite the rigorous vaccine safety systems in place in the US, some parents remain concerned about the safety of the childhood vaccines and immunization schedule.
-These concerns have led some... read more )
+The possibility that thimerosal might cause autism (thimerosal is a mercury-based preservative used in some vaccines—see Thimerosal and autism Thimerosal and autism Despite the rigorous vaccine safety systems in place in the US, some parents remain concerned about the safety of the use and schedule of vaccines in children.
+These concerns have led some parents... read more )

-Use of multiple, simultaneous vaccines Use of multiple, simultaneous vaccines Despite the rigorous vaccine safety systems in place in the US, some parents remain concerned about the safety of the childhood vaccines and immunization schedule.
-These concerns have led some... read more , given as recommended
+Use of multiple, simultaneous vaccines Use of multiple, simultaneous vaccines Despite the rigorous vaccine safety systems in place in the US, some parents remain concerned about the safety of the use and schedule of vaccines in children.
+These concerns have led some parents... read more , given as recommended

-In 1998, Andrew Wakefield and colleagues published a brief report in The Lancet (see MMR vaccine and autism Measles-mumps-rubella (MMR) vaccine and autism Despite the rigorous vaccine safety systems in place in the US, some parents remain concerned about the safety of the childhood vaccines and immunization schedule.
-These concerns have led some... read more ).
+In 1998, Andrew Wakefield and colleagues published a brief report in The Lancet (see MMR vaccine and autism Measles-mumps-rubella (MMR) vaccine Despite the rigorous vaccine safety systems in place in the US, some parents remain concerned about the safety of the use and schedule of vaccines in children.
+These concerns have led some parents... read more ).
 In it, Wakefield postulated a link between the measles virus in the MMR vaccine and autism.
 This report received significant media attention worldwide, and many parents began to doubt the safety of the MMR vaccine.
 However, since then, The Lancet has retracted the report because it contained serious scientific flaws; many subsequent, large studies have failed to show any link between the vaccine and autism.

 At this time, virtually every vaccine given to children in the US is thimerosal-free.
 Small amounts of thimerosal continue to be used in multidose vials of influenza vaccine and in several other vaccines intended for use in adults.
-For information about vaccines that contain low levels of thimerosal, see the Food and Drug Administration's web site ( Thimerosal and Vaccines) and the Institute for Vaccine Safety's web site for Thimerosal Content in Some US Licensed Vaccines.
+For information about vaccines that contain low levels of thimerosal, see the Food and Drug Administration's web site (Thimerosal and Vaccines).
 Thimerosal is also in many vaccines used in developing countries.